Sewer56/nexus-what-i-want-to-build/docs/nx2.0.md

 Combined with the 15% improvement in general [load times](./dxt-lossless-transform.md#unpack-performance), we can go beyond the previous limits.

-!!! question "What does that mean?"
+!!! question "What does that enable?"

 #### Nx2.0 is Competitive with DirectStorage

 !!! tip "Nx2.0 will produce load times competitive with DirectStorage."

-    Faster for Gen 4.0 SSDs, a bit slower for Gen 5.0 SSDs.
+    Faster for NVMe Gen 4.0 SSDs, a bit slower for Gen 5.0 SSDs.
     That may sound like a bold claim, but hear me out.

 There is a fairly common misconception that in DirectStorage data flows directly from the NVMe drive to the GPU,